MatthiasValvekens/pyHanko/docs/cli-guide/signing.rst

    be modified.

 The actual cryptographic signature is embedded as a CMS object.
-General CMS objects are defined in
-`RFC 5652 <https://tools.ietf.org/html/rfc5652>`_, but only a limited subset is meaningful in PDF.
+General CMS objects are defined in :rfc:`5652`, but only a limited subset is meaningful in PDF.
 When creating a signature, the signer is authenticated using the private key associated with an X.509 certificate, as issued by most common PKI authorities